Suvink/docs-choreo-dev/en/docs/develop-components/develop-components-with-git.md

             !!! info "Note"
                 Choreo currently does not support accessing private repositories in other organizations.

-#### Automatically pull latest submodule versions
+#### Automatically pull latest versions of Git submodules

-Choreo allows you to always pull the latest versions of your Git submodules from their respective repositories.
-You can enable this feature by toggling Pull Latest Submodules under Build Configurations on the Build page.
-Currently, this feature is only supported for WSO2 MI buildpack components.
+Choreo lets you automatically pull the latest versions of Git submodules from their respective repositories.
+To enable this feature, follow these steps:

 !!! note
+    Choreo currently supports this feature only for components where the buildpack is **WSO2 MI**.

+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+2. In the **Component Listing** pane, click the component for which you want to pull the latest versions of Git submodules.
+3. In the left navigation menu, click **Build**.
+4. On the **Build** page, click to edit **Build Configurations**.
+5. Turn on the **Pull Latest Submodules** toggle.

+    !!! info "Note"
-    If you are building a **previously built commit** and don't see the changes reflected, it is recommended to change **Image Pull Policy to Always**.
-This ensures that the latest changes are correctly propagated to the deployed environment.
-To configure this:
+        If you rebuild a previously built commit and it doesn’t reflect the latest changes, follow these steps to ensure the changes are applied to the deployed environment:

-  - Navigate to the left sidebar → DevOps → Container.
+         1. In the Choreo Console left navigation menu, click **DevOps**, then click **Containers**.
-  - Edit the container settings.
+         2. Click **Edit** to update the container settings.
-  - Set **Image Pull Policy** to **Always**.
+         3. Select **Always** as the **Image Pull Policy**.
-  - Click **Save Changes**.
+         4. Click **Save Changes**.

 ## Authorize Bitbucket with Choreo